caprover/caprover-website/docs/troubleshooting.md

 If you forgot your password but you have access to your server via SSH:

 - SSH to your server
+- Run `jq -V` to make you have jq installed
 - Run

 ```bash